Brookline, Massachusetts: Government

-Brookline is governed by a representative (elected) town meeting, which is the legislative body of the town, and a five-person Select Board that serves as the executive branch of the town.
+Since 1916, Brookline has been governed by a representative town meeting, which is the town's legislative body, and a five-person select board, the town's executive branch.
+Fifteen town meeting representatives are elected to three-year terms from each of the town's 17 precincts.
+From 1705 to 1916, the town was governed by an open town meeting and a select board.

 New and existing laws

-In 2017, a Brookline Town Meeting voted to recognize Indigenous People's Day instead of Columbus Day.
+In 2017, a Brookline Town Meeting voted to recognize Indigenous Peoples' Day instead of Columbus Day.

-In 2019, Brookline banned the distribution of carry out plastic bags at grocery stores and other places of business.
+In 2019, Brookline banned the distribution of carry-out plastic bags at grocery stores and other businesses.

-In 2021, Brookline became the first town in America to ban the sale of all tobacco products and electronic and vaping cigarettes to young people born after January 1, 2000.
-Flavored tobacco products have been banned also.
-Vendors and small business owners have filed a lawsuit against the town, citing a loss of business and an inability to hire new employees in the near future.
+In 2021, Brookline banned the sale of tobacco and e-cigarettes to anyone born after January 1, 2000, in Article 8.23 of the town bylaws, expanding on Massachusetts' existing prohibition on the sale of tobacco products to anyone under the age of 21.
+In March 2023, the Massachusetts Supreme Judicial Court upheld the bylaw in the case Six Brothers Inc. v.
+Town of Brookline.

+In 2025, the Brookline Town Meeting voted to ban the sale of foie gras.
+The ban was proposed by four Brookline High School students who argued that the production of foie gras involves extreme animal cruelty.

 Education

 Public schools

 The town is served by the Public Schools of Brookline.
 The student body at Brookline High School includes students from more than 76 countries.
-Many students attend Brookline High from surrounding neighborhoods in Boston, such as Mission Hill and Mattapan through the Metropolitan Council for Educational Opportunity (METCO) system.
+Many students attend Brookline High from surrounding neighborhoods in Boston, such as Mission Hill and Mattapan through the Metropolitan Council for Educational Opportunity system.

-There are eight elementary schools in the Brookline Public School system: Baker School, Coolidge Corner School, Driscoll, Heath, Lawrence, Lincoln, Pierce, and Runkle.
+The eight elementary schools in the Brookline Public School system are: Baker School, Florida Ruffin Ridley School, Driscoll, Roland Hayes School, Lawrence School, Lincoln School, Pierce School, and Runkle School.
 As of December 2006, there were 6,089 K–12 students enrolled in the Brookline public schools.
 The system includes one early learning center, eight grades K–8 schools, and one comprehensive high school.
 The Old Lincoln School is a surplus building used by the town to temporarily teach students in when another school building is being renovated.
 It was rented in 2009 as the venue for the play Sleep No More.

-As of the 2012-13 school year, the student body was 57.4% White, 18.1% Asian, 6.4% Black, 9.9% Hispanic, and 8.2% multi-race.
-Approximately 30% of students came from homes where English is not the first language.
+As of the 2012–13 school year, the student body was 57.4% White, 18.1% Asian, 6.4% Black, 9.9% Hispanic, and 8.2% multiracial.
+About 30% of students came from homes where English is not their first language.